 Gerber's approach is that colic is often caused by a lack of good bacteria in a baby.
 The drops have a probiotic that helps soothe colic while introducing a friendly bacteria, which helps your little one’s digestive system.

-This option has been shown to reduce crying by 50%!
-Don't forget to check out the Gerber soothe colic drops reviews online.
-You can also find these drops at most pharmacies and big stores!
+Gerber Colic Drops has been shown to reduce crying by 50% over 2 weeks!
+You can also find these drops at most pharmacies and big stores.

 Additional Tips to for Colic Relief